Direct pulse-level compilation of arbitrary quantum logic gates on superconducting qutrits: Discussion

-There is a small loss in fidelity by using universal parameters.
-Physically, different random gates have different ratio of the spectral components between the $0-1$ and $1-2$ transitions, which could lead to slightly adjusted spectral weight $\sigma$.
-For example, we optimized the spectral weight for the specific gate we present in Fig. \ref{fig:gate_rep}.
-For this gate, the highest fidelity was at $\sigma=1.87$, instead of the $\sigma=1.8$ optimized for $sSW02$.
+In addition, the standard deviations of the measured fidelities are $0.3-0.8\,\%$, which is larger than expected from temporal fluctuation.
+This fidelity range could be related to the choice of universal parameters.
+Different qutrit gates have different ratio of the spectral components between the $0-1$ and $1-2$ transitions, which could lead to slightly adjusted spectral weight $\sigma$.
+For example, we optimized the spectral weight for the specific gate we present in Fig. \ref{fig:grep_fid}.
+For this gate, the highest fidelity was at $\sigma=1.87$, instead of the $\sigma=1.8$ for the reference gate.
+This suggests that adding a parameter that depends on the weight of spectral component may help implementing higher gate fidelities with narrower standard deviation.
+On the other hand, arbitrary qubit gates are independent of $\sigma$, because the pulse has only one frequency component.
+In this case, the fidelities of arbitrary qubit gates could be improved by frequent tuning of the amplitude scaling constant $\gamma$.
+Quantum hardware requires regular tuning of quantum gates to ensure its best performance by optimizing pulse amplitude.
+If the amplitude from control electronics is unstable, the system would require more frequent tuning of the pulse amplitude.